OlaPietka/Face-Landmarks/README.md

   <img width="320" height="300" src="https://i.imgur.com/0IVYUcx.png">
 </p>

 The 68 facial landmarks are numbered in the following form.
-With the points of the mouth can be detected when the mouth is open and then display filters like a rainbow coming out (to be done).
+With the points of for example the mouth can be detected when the mouth is open and then display filters (to be done).

 <p align="center">
   <img width="320" height="300" src="https://i.imgur.com/Co2CnD6.jpg">